-For the year ended 31 December 2017, the Group recorded a profit attributable to the equity holders of the Company of approximately Rmb3,382,000 (2016: Rmb33,172,000), representing a decrease of approximately 90%.
-Such decrease was mainly due to the decrease in gross profit margin and the production costs of Lianyungang plant was still in a high level in 2017.
-The Board believes that with the completion of the transformation of the maleic anhydride production line in the Changzhou headquarter and the continuous improvement of the operating efficiency of Lianyungang Changmao, the operation of the Group will be greatly improved in 2018.
+For the year ended 31 December 2018, the Group recorded a profit attributable to equity holders of the Company of approximately Rmb50,525,000 (2017: Rmb3,382,000), which was significantly higher than that in last year.
+The increase in net profit was mainly due to the increase in gross profit margin, the contribution of Changzhou headquarters maleic anhydride production line to the cost control, and the continuous improvement of operating efficiency.